Banknotes and coins in Canada – Paying in Canada – Cash drawing in Canada

 Problems with (European) bank cards in Canada

 In the meantime V-pay is probably already an obsolete model again.
-In 2020 Visa will introduce “Visa Debit” with the first banks.
-Visa Debit will replace the exclusively European debit brand V-Pay.
 V-Pay is to be phased out “at a reasonable pace”, says Albrecht Kiel, Regional Manager Central Europe at Visa.

-Unfortunately I have no new experiences as I have only been using the multi-currency Mastercard from Wise* (former Transferwise) since a few years.
+Unfortunately I don’t have any recent experience of withdrawing cash with the Maestro card, as I have only been using the multi-currency Mastercard from Wise* (former Transferwise) since a few years.

 Traveler’s checks in Canada